zgoda/flask-rollup/docs/index.rst

 Multiple entrypoints
 ^^^^^^^^^^^^^^^^^^^^

 Specify multiple entrypoints to get chunked output.
-This is not always usable for code splitting (which with some convention may be easily implemented on Python/Flask side) but for example to conditionally include some debug code.
+This is not always usable for code splitting (which with the above mentioned convention of naming bundles after Flask view endpoints may be easily implemented on Python side) but for example to conditionally include some debug code.
 If the bundle should produce chunked output, ``entrypoints`` param to :class:`Bundle` constructor can include more elements.
 These elements may be :class:`Entrypoint` instances or plain strings but the rule is that only one of them may be unnamed (string entrypoint elements are unnamed by its nature).
 Generated chunks will have names of respective entrypoints.

 .. toctree::
     :maxdepth: 2